Climate Action Plan

 The City’s Climate Action Plan (CAP) was updated in 2018.
 Per our commitment to the Global Covenant of Mayors, the Climate Action Plan describes how the City will reduce emissions across the entire city to reach carbon neutrality by 2050.

 CAP is based on the 2012 community-wide greenhouse gas (GHG) inventory.
 The community-wide GHG inventory reflects the most current methods, protocols and data sources available for measuring emissions in our community at the time the inventory was completed in 2016.
 Using the GHG inventory and future projections for GHG emissions, CAP identifies specific strategies and actions that are necessary for the city to achieve deep carbon reductions in the buildings, transportation, and waste sectors.

-Click each sector to learn more about the strategies and actions the City is pursuing to reduce GHG emissions.
+Explore the Sustainability Dashboard to learn more about the strategies and actions the City is pursuing to reduce GHG emissions.

 - Reduce energy use